Yardley Hastings: Buildings

-The parish church is dedicated to St Andrew, has a 13th-century west tower and the remains of a Norman wall.
+The parish church is dedicated to St Andrew, and has a 13th-century west tower and the remains of a Norman wall.
 It also has exceptional examples of Romanesque detailing.

 The former Congregational chapel dates from 1813 and subsequently became home to a congregation of the United Reformed Church.
-Worship here commenced in 1672 when a licence was granted to John Neale of Yardley Hastings permitting him to use his cottage for the purpose of worship and this represents the first recorded instance of nonconformity in Yardley Hastings.
-Records of worshipers were initially kept to a minimum since at this time many nonconformists were persecuted and imprisoned, with many in the 17th century emigrating to America where they were able to enjoy freedom of worship.
+Worship here commenced in 1672 when a licence was granted to John Neale of Yardley Hastings, permitting him to use his cottage for the purpose of worship, and this represents the first recorded instance of nonconformity in Yardley Hastings.
+Records of worshippers were initially kept to a minimum since at this time many nonconformists were persecuted and imprisoned, with many in the 17th century emigrating to America where they were able to enjoy freedom of worship.
 As a result, there appears to be a total absence of early records until a meeting house was erected and the first minister (Doddridge) was ordained in 1730.

-Doddridge was joined by Drake in 1735 and they both preached at Yardley until 1758, when Drake moved to Olney.
-However, from 1758 there was no minister at Yardley until Thomas Raban was ordained in 1783.
-Raban had many commitments in nearby Olney and much of the day-to-day administration was undertaken by the rector James Gardiner whose signature can be found on several marriage certificates including that of "Edward Abbey married to Sarah Wooden 30th January 1794", the Abbey family being resident in the area for many years.
+Doddridge was joined by Drake in 1735 and they both preached at Yardley until 1758, when Drake moved to nearby Olney.
+However, there was no minister at Yardley from 1758 until Thomas Raban was ordained in 1783.
+Raban had many commitments in Olney and much of the day-to-day administration was undertaken by the rector James Gardiner whose signature can be found on several marriage certificates including that of "Edward Abbey married to Sarah Wooden 30th January 1794", the Abbey family being resident in the area for many years.

 Thomas Raban died in 1802 following an accident and in 1804 "John Hoppus" from London was ordained.
 As a result of his outstanding leadership, the earlier decline in membership was reversed and a gallery for the chapel was constructed along with an adjoining house for the minister (The Manse).
-In 1813 the chapel was destroyed by fire, but fortunately the Manse survived which presumably housed many of the parish records since a series of records survive from both before and after the fire.
+In 1813 the chapel was destroyed by fire, but the Manse survived which presumably housed many of the parish records since a series of records survive from both before and after the fire.

 Original copies of the documents listed below are on file.